-That said, I recommend checking out this one here over on Amazon.
+That said, I recommend this one on Amazon.
 I personally prefer a heat mat, but because there are owners out there who don’t, the non-light heat bulb is another good alternative to use when giving your leopard gecko the heat that they need.

-Just in case you’d like to go the heat mat route though, you can check out the one that I have by clicking here.
+Just in case you’d like to go the heat mat route though, you can check out the one that I have here.